mzhang2021/cp-blog/_posts/2021-10-22-berlekamp-massey.md

 The [Cayley-Hamilton theorem](https://en.wikipedia.org/wiki/Cayley%E2%80%93Hamilton_theorem) states that if $A$ is of dimension $n \times n$, then $A^i$ satisfies a linear recurrence of length $n$ with coefficients of the characteristic polynomial.
 Specifically, it states $A^n = \sum_{j=1}^n c_j A^{n-j}$, and then we can generalize that to a linear recurrence for $A^i$ by multiplying both sides by $A^{i-n}$.

-Now, I'm stuck, because I don't think a linear recurrence for $A^m$ necessarily signifies a linear recurrence for a specific entry of $dp[m]$.
+~~Now, I'm stuck, because I don't think a linear recurrence for $A^m$ necessarily signifies a linear recurrence for a specific entry of $dp[m]$.
 If anyone knows something about this, I'd be dying to hear about it.
 As a bonus, it's worth noting that you don't have to rely on faith that a linear recurrence exists for a specific entry of $dp[m]$, and instead just compute $A^m dp[0]$ directly as explained in [this blog](https://codeforces.com/blog/entry/85969).
 The idea is to generate some $1 \times n$ vector $\vec w$ to left multiply with $A^m dp[0]$ to convert from vector to scalar.
-Then, we can plug these scalar values into Berlekamp-Massey.
+Then, we can plug these scalar values into Berlekamp-Massey.~~

+From here, showing a linear recurrence exists for $dp[m]$ can be done with some algebra.
+User shioko on Codeforces has worked out the details [here](https://codeforces.com/blog/entry/96199?#comment-903177).

 ---